Table of Contents

 - Additional Things to Pay Attention to When Buying Wireless Speakers

 Choosing the right home theater speaker system can be a real headache.
 There is a lot of things you have to consider – your budget, the best speaker layout for your room, characteristics of each speaker.
 You also have to know some basic things about different types of speakers (bookshelf speakers, floor standing speakers, satellite speakers, height speakers, in-wall speakers, etc.).
 It can be a really tricky business but don’t worry.
-Our article on 27 best home theater speakers is designed to help you understand all the important things about home theater speakers and help you make the final decision.
+Our article on 27 best home theater speakers in 2020 is designed to help you understand all the important things about home theater speakers and help you make the final decision.
 In this article, we are going to talk about different parts of a home theater system, different speaker layouts, advantages of different layouts, types of speakers and their roles.
-Also, we are going to present to you our selection of the best home theater speakers and speaker systems.
+Also, we are going to present to you our selection of the best home theater speakers and speaker systems in 2020.
 In the end, we are going to give you a short tutorial on how to buy home theater speakers and explain the most important technical specifications you should pay attention to when buying home theater speakers.

 Parts of A Home Theater System

 - AV Receiver (the hub of the system) – it receives all the audio and video inputs and sends all the video to the TV and audio to your home theater speaker system

 - Video and audio sources – Blu-ray/DVD Player, gaming console, satellite/cable box, etc.